adiehl96/adiehl96.github.io/_pages/projects.md

 description:
 ---

-{% for project in site.projects reversed%}
+{% for project in site.projects reversed %}

 {% if project.year %}
 #### {{ project.year }}